AlperYildirim1/The-Pathogenic-Echo-Hypotesis/README.md

 **Contact:** stonefreeresearch@gmail.com
 **Primary Record:** This work was first deposited on Zenodo ([DOI: 10.5281/zenodo.15665822](https://zenodo.org/records/15665822))

 **Warning: Do not copy paste this to an LLM if you are a prompter genius.
 Copy paste the Zenodo pdf instead.
-This is just a high level summary.**
+This is just a high level summary.
+I need feedback, so please critisize it, but don't critisize before reading the Zenodo preprint.
+As I said, this is just a high level summary**

 ---